 Community support for students is essential to achieving educational equity.
-The "community links to a school's capacity to improve student outcomes, and that variations across school communities ... offer an account for some of the observed differences in rates of improvement and virtually all of the differences in [achievement gap] stagnation rates" (Barton & Coley, 2010, 34).
-Communities are a significant resource.
+The "community links to a school's capacity to improve student outcomes, and that variations across school communities ... offer an account for some of the observed differences in rates of improvement and virtually all of the differences in [achievement gap] stagnation rates" (Barton & Coley, 2010, p.
+34).
+Therefore if educational equity is a national goal, school improvements must extend into communities.